arrow_back LawSnap / Court Rules / CDCA / Judge Valenzuela

 Key Traps — Where Counsel Gets Caught

-2. 2.
-Proposed orders must use the Court's template and must be emailed in Word to CV_Chambers@cacd.uscourts.gov on the day of filing — failure may result in the motion being stricken
+5. 5.
+Proposed orders MUST use the template on Valenzuela's Procedures page AND be emailed in Word to CV_Chambers@cacd.uscourts.gov — failure may result in the motion being stricken without merits consideration

 Quick Reference